Longtime news executive William J. Keating dead at 93

 Keating was particularly proud of his AP connection.
 His AP time saw increased strategic planning and the news cooperative launch electronic photo delivery and a video news service, as the news industry moved toward the age of digital, 24-hour online news.

 Boccardi praised Keating as a highly supportive, engaged chairman who provided “a very sure hand on the wheel.”
-One of the dominant issues of Keating’s time was the captivity of AP foreign correspondent Terry Anderson, held hostage for nearly seven years after being kidnapped in Beirut.
-Keating got frequent updates from Boccardi, and stayed involved in behind-the-scenes efforts with the White House, State Department, the United Nations and other entities that finally led to Anderson’s release in 1991.
+One of the dominant issues of Keating’s time was the captivity of AP foreign correspondent Terry Anderson, held hostage for nearly seven years after being kidnapped in Beirut, Lebanon.
+Keating got frequent updates from Boccardi and stayed involved in behind-the-scenes efforts with the White House, State Department, the United Nations and other entities that finally led to Anderson’s release in 1991.

 “Bill was always there, and I could call him and vent some of my frustrations,” Boccardi said.
 “He was very concerned, and expressed that concern frequently; sympathetic and supportive.”

-Keating retained “a great affinity” for The AP and its people, and he in 2008 took chairmanship of the AP Emergency Relief Fund, helping build a pool of donations to help staffers and their families who suffer losses at home because of disasters or conflicts.
-He led a fundraising drive that increased the fund by more than fivefold.
+Keating retained “a great affinity” for the AP and its people.
+In 2008 he became chairman of the AP Emergency Relief Fund, helping build a pool of donations to help staffers and their families who suffer losses at home because of disasters or conflicts.
+He led a fundraising drive that increased the fund by more than five-fold.

 “There’s something about the AP.
 It gets in your blood,” Keating said in the 2005 interview.

 Keating for decades was a key civic leader in Cincinnati, and was highly supportive of youth and collegiate sports, serving as a volunteer coach and meet official.
 His great-nephew Gary Hall Jr. won swimming gold medals in the 1996 and 2000 Olympics.
-The University of Cincinnati aquatic center is named for him, while he and his brother helped fund St. Xavier’s natatorium, named for their father Charles H. Keating.
+The University of Cincinnati aquatic center is named for him, while he and his brother helped fund St. Xavier’s natatorium, named for their father, Charles H. Keating.

-He and his wife Nancy had seven children.
+He and his wife, Nancy, had seven children.

-Note: Editor’s Note: Keating’s comments are from a 2005 interview at AP headquarters with Kelly Tunney, former AP senior vice president